Canine Adenovirus (CAV-1 & CAV-2): A Guide for Pet Owners

 • Intravenous fluids to prevent dehydration

-• Medications to manage fever, pain, and vomiting
+• Medications to manage symptoms, organ support, and secondary infections

 • Easy-to-digest foods for nutritional support